 Diverticulitis.
 Before taking Rinvoq, tell your doctor if you have a history of a condition called diverticulitis.
-Having diverticulitis can raise your chance for having a tear in your stomach, small intestine, or large intestine while taking Rinvoq.
+Having diverticulitis can raise your risk for having a tear in your stomach, small intestine, or large intestine while taking Rinvoq.

 Be sure to talk with your doctor before taking this drug during pregnancy or while breastfeeding.